NigelThomas/pythonudx/README.md

 It would be quite easy to extend this to handle a command pipeline (each command pipes into the next command, and the final command pipes into the Python UDX).

+And advantage of this approach is that pre-processing happens in a separate thread.
+So (for example) file decompression or decryption is happening in a separate thread from record parsing.

 ### Parameters
 * Cursor - this is ignored - no rows are fetched
 * Command - a command string which will be split (on spaces) and passed to subprocess.Popen